sjbrandenberg/ngl_tools/published_notebooks.md

 # Notebooks published in DesignSafe

 Jupyter notebooks for this project are located in two different places.
 One of them is Community Data, which is available via the Next-Generation Liquefaction app in the Tools & Applicaitons section of the Workspace.
-That app points `here <https://jupyter.designsafe-ci.org/user/sjbrande/tree/CommunityData/NGL>`_.
+That app points [here](https://jupyter.designsafe-ci.org/user/sjbrande/tree/CommunityData/NGL).
 In addition, we have published a number of notebooks in the published area.
 These notebooks have been assigned a digital object identifier and can be cited as indicated below.
 The notebooks in Community Data are maintained more frequently.

 1. Brandenberg, S. J. , and Zimmaro, P. (2019). "'Next Generation Liquefaction (NGL) Partner Dataset - Sample Queries', in Next Generation Liquefaction (NGL) Partner Dataset - Sample Queries DesignSafe-CI, [10.17603/ds2-xvp9-ag60](https://doi.org/10.17603/ds2-xvp9-ag60)